GOOD MANUFACTURING PRACTICES (GMP) OF INDUSTRIAL SAFE ANIMAL FEED

 The recommendations for the reduction of mycotoxins in cereals are divided into two parts: the recommended practices based on Good Agricultural Practices (GAP) and Good Manufacturing Practices (GMP).

-It is advisable to follow proper hygiene practices for raw materials for animal feed during packaging, storage, transport and production of feed, to minimize contamination with mycotoxins.
-Once again, prevention is part of the best solution.
+It is advisable to follow proper hygiene practices for raw materials for animal feed during packaging, storage, transport and production of feed, to minimize contamination by mycotoxins.

 buenas-practicas-de-fabricacion-silo